 The winding paths of this 50-acre desert garden showcase a fantastic variety of arid plants, from towering saguaros to delicate blooms.

 This beautiful landscape is also the backdrop for the garden’s seasonal events.
-During the winter months, thousands of luminaria bags and twinkling lights transform the garden for Las Noches de Las Luminarias, a holiday tradition.
-Music in the Garden, a spring concert series, will feature a variety of local jazz, blues and folk performers.
+During the spring, Music in the Garden, a spring concert series, will feature a variety of local jazz, blues and folk performers.

 The tradition, culture and history of 22 regional American Indian tribes converge in the Heard Museum's immersive exhibits and authentic art shop.